Torrance California

 The footprint of the downtown neighborhood, now called Old Torrance, was designed on a diagonal to allow the trade breezes coming from the Pacific Ocean to keep the air clean from industrial pollution for the residential and commercial neighborhoods.
 The industrial sections of the city were placed on the eastern side of the original tract.

 Public transportation played a key role in the founding of Torrance.
 The Pacific Electric Red Car connected downtown Los Angeles to the new development of downtown Torrance.
 Designed in 1912 by Irving Gill, the terminus depot of the Red Car line was designed in a Spanish revival style popularized during this era.
 In May 1913, the Pacific Electric Railroad Bridge was built.
 Often called the "El Prado Bridge", it further expanded the industrial heart of the South Bay.
-The concrete double-tracked arch bridge was the Pacific Electric Railway's first interurban line that connected north/south to San Pedro via the Gardena Line.
+The concrete double-tracked arch bridge was the Pacific Electric Railway's first interurban line that connected north–south to San Pedro via the Gardena Line.
 The bridge was used for transporting freight and commuting workers to Torrance factories.
 The Red Car line connected under the bridge as it connected to the train depot located on Cabrillo Avenue.
 The bridge no longer carries any rail cars, with Pacific Electric closing the Red Car line to Torrance in the 1940s.
-The bridge became the city of Torrance's second entry in the National Register of Historic Places on July 13, 1989 and is used as a logo for the city's new wayfinding signage and city materials.
+The bridge became the city of Torrance's second entry in the National Register of Historic Places on July 13, 1989, and is used as a logo for the city's new wayfinding signage and city materials.

 Torrance is a coastal community in southwestern Los Angeles County sharing the climate and geographical features common to the Greater Los Angeles area.
-Its boundaries are: Redondo Beach Boulevard and the cities of Lawndale and Gardena to the north; Western Avenue and the Harbor Gateway neighborhood of Los Angeles to the east; the Palos Verdes Hills with the cities of Lomita, Rolling Hills Estates and Palos Verdes Estates on the south; and the Pacific Ocean and the cities of Redondo Beach and Carson to the west.
+Its boundaries are: Redondo Beach Boulevard and the cities of Lawndale and Gardena to the north; Western Avenue and the Harbor Gateway neighborhood of Los Angeles to the east; the Palos Verdes Hills with the cities of Lomita, Rolling Hills Estates and Palos Verdes Estates on the south; and the Pacific Ocean and the city of Redondo Beach to the west.

 The western portion of Torrance is in ZIP Code 90277 which is a city of Redondo Beach postal address.
 It is about 20 miles (32 km) southwest of Downtown Los Angeles.